 The date on September 26

 Yesterday, the competition was presented at FITUR, announcing the date for the 11th edition of 2020.
-It will be on September 26 and will be played as usual in the same format
+It will be on September 26 and will be held as always in the same format

 - 1 km swimming at the mouth of the Guadalquivir